-What is a Unit
+What Is a Unit in Craps?

 In Craps, a unit is a certain amount of money.
-It changes depending on the Place bet you are referring to.
+Generally speaking, a unit is $5 or $6.
 On the 6 and 8 a unit is $6.
 On the 4, 5, 9 and 10 a unit is $5.
 For higher limit players, one unit can be considered $30 on the 6 and 8 and $25 on each the 4, 5, 9, and 10.

 Go Up One Unit

-The most basic press is a One Unit Press.
-It's adding the bare minimum to your bet.
-It will go up either five or six dollars depending on the Point.
-When it gets to be your turn simply tell the dealer “Press me one unit” and the dealer would say “Going up one unit” or “Going to (amount your bet will be pressed to)”.
+One Unit is the easiest and the most common press you'll see on the Craps table.
+It's adding the bare minimum, five or six dollars, to an existing Point.
+When it gets to be your turn, tell the dealer, “Press me one unit” or "One unit", and the dealer would say “Going up one unit” or “Going to (the amount your bet will be pressed to)”.

-A Full Press is adding as much of the payment as possible back into the bet while still keeping it a proper amount.
-Full presses are for people who don’t want to risk any more money but want to increase their bet as much as possible.
-The dealer will repeat “Full press” and put on your bet as much as possible then hand you the change.
+When you say "Full press", you are in it to win it.
+A Full Press adds as much of the payment as possible back into the bet while still keeping it proper.
+They are for people who don’t want to risk any more money but want to increase their bet as much as possible.
+When you Full Press, the dealer will repeat “Full press”, then add as much as possible to your bet and hand you the change.

 Presses other than standard presses require you know more about what you're doing.
 These are more like systems.
 People know how much they’re starting with and know how much they are going to up every time their bet hits.

 Power Pressing is tough.
-Its full pressing plus adding more of your own money to get the bet as high as possible as fast as possible.
-You know how much you need to start with, what the bets pay, how much more money you need to give to the dealer, what amount you are going to, how many times you need your number to hit before you reach your goal and how many times you can try before you run out of money.
+It's full pressing plus adding more of your own money to get the bet as high as possible as fast as possible.
+You know how much you need to start with, what the bets pay, how much more money you need to give to the dealer, what amount you are going to, how many times you need your number to hit before you reach your goal, and how many times you can try before you run out of money.

-Multiple Number Presses
+What Are Multiple Number Presses in Craps

-When you start to press multiple numbers you have a pretty good idea of what you're doing.
-You’re tracking your bets, knowing what they pay, how much you're going to add to each number, what those numbers are going to end up at, and whether or not you need to add more money to make it proper.
-Instead of putting all your cheques on one bet, you're spreading them out so multiple bets get increased every time.
+When you start to press multiple numbers, you have a pretty good idea of what you're doing. you're tracking your bets, knowing what they pay, how much you're going to add to each number, what those numbers are going to end up at, and whether or not you need to add more money to make it proper.
+Instead of putting all your cheques on one bet, you're spreading them out, so multiple bets get increased every time.